BrightLedSigns/LedSign/LedSign::M500.md

 - __color__

     Allows you to specify the default color for the message.
-Defaults to "AUTO".
+Defaults to "RED".
 Note that you can use multiple colors in a single message via the use of [color tags in the data parameter](#data).

-    Valid values are: AUTO, RED, GREEN, YELLOW, DIM\_RED, DIM\_GREEN, BROWN, AMBER, ORANGE, MIX1, MIX2, MIX3,BLACK
+    Valid values are: RED, BRIGHTRED, ORANGE,  BRIGHTORANGE, YELLOW, BRIGHTYELLOW, GREEN, BRIGHTGREEN, LAYERMIX, BRIGHTLAYERMIX, VERTICALMIX, SAWTOOTHMIX, REDONGREEN, YELLOWONGREEN

-- __align__

-    Allows you to specify the alignment for the message.
-Defaults to "CENTER".
-Unlike color and font, there are no tags.
-The entire contents of the message slot will have the same alignment.

-    Valid values are:  CENTER, LEFT, RIGHT

 - __start__